cixel/gc2024/presentation.md

     go list -toolexec cover -export -f {{ .Export }}
     ```

-^ then we're gonna build our generated package with go list
+^ then we're gonna build our generated package with go list using the export flag to tell go we need an object file, but

-^ the export flag tells go we need an object file
+^ we also need to use the toolexec flag _again_ so that we can do some importcfg patching i don't have time to explain

-^ but we also need to use the toolexec flag again so that we can do some importcfg patching i don't have time to explain
+^ next,

 ![right](plan-3.svg)